plforacle/heatwave-lakehouse/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

     ![Generate SSH Key](./images/ssh-keygen.png "ssh keygen ")

-3. The public  and  private SSH keys  are stored in ~/.ssh/id_rsa.pub.
+3. The SSH keys are stored as follows:
+    - public SSH key stored in ~/.ssh/id_rsa.pub.
+    - private SSH keys stored in ~/.ssh/id_rsa

 4. Examine the two files that you just created.